realtimeradio/cfa_digitizer/adc_test/README.md

-  -P PORT, --port PORT  UDP port to which to listen (default: 10000) -i IP, --ip IP        IP address to which to bind (default: 100.100.101.101) -d, --data            Use this flag to print packet data (default: False) -t, --timestamps      Use this flag to print packet timestamps (default:
+  -P PORT, --port PORT  UDP port to which to listen (default: 10000) -i IP, --ip IP        IP address to which to bind (default: 100.100.101.101) -d, --data            Use this flag to print packet data (default: False) --headers             Use this flag to print packet headers (default: False) -n NSAMPLE, --nsample NSAMPLE
-                        False)
-  -n NSAMPLE, --nsample NSAMPLE
                         Number of samples (per polarization) per packet (default: 256)